 Alternate Academic Diploma - Beginning with students entering 9th grade in 2018, alternate academic diploma may be awarded to students with the most significant cognitive disabilities at the end of their fourth year of high school who have (1) participated in the high school alternate assessments, (2) earned the prescribed 22 credit minimum, (3) received special education services or supports and made satisfactory progress on the IEP, (4) have satisfactory records of attendance and conduct, and (5) have completed a transition assessment(s) that measures a minimum, post-secondary education and training, employment, independent living, and community involvement.
 The required credits may be earned either through the state-approved standards or through alternate academic diploma course requirements defined by the Department of Education.
-A student who earns a alternate academic diploma shall continue to be eligible for special education services under IDEA until the student receives a regular high school diploma or through the school year in which the student turns twenty-two (22). (taken from the Tennessee State Board of Education High School Policy 2.103)
+A student who earns a alternate academic diploma shall continue to be eligible for special education services under IDEA until the student truns twenty-two (22). (taken from the Tennessee State Board of Education High School Policy 2.103)